 The Best Swedish Meatballs and Gravy are made with a combination of ground pork and beef and spiced to perfection for a flavorful meatball — all with a rich and flavorful gravy to go with it!

+This recipe took quite a number of rounds of testing, but we’re happy to say that we’ve finally perfected the Swedish Meatball.
 What makes this recipe so good?
 It’s full of flavor.
-I’ve taken traditional flavors and kicked it all up a notch.
-I hate bland food, and I’ve eaten a lot of bland versions of Swedish meatballs.
+We’ve taken traditional flavors and kicked it all up a notch.
+We hate bland food, and have eaten a lot of bland versions of Swedish meatballs.
 This recipe is anything but bland.
 You get a flavorful meatball combined with a rich and flavorful sauce and it’s just magic.

-Step number 4 in this recipe involves making a roux.
+Step 4 in this recipe involves making a roux.
 The flour in the recipe acts as a thickening agent.
 If you just added flour to a liquid you’d end up with a clumpy mess.
 By combining the flour with a fat source (melted butter), you will be able to distribute the thickening agent throughout the sauce without leaving clumps behind.
 This same principle can be applied to any sauce or soup that needs to be thickened.
 A roux is equal parts flour to fat.
 Cornstarch is a stronger thickening agent that I use (with butter) in things like puddings and cream pies.

 We prefer to serve Swedish Meatballs over egg noodles.
 Another more traditional option is to serve them with mashed potatoes.
 You can also serve them over rice if you want.

 Store any leftovers in an airtight container in the fridge for up to 5 days.
 Reheat in the microwave in 30 second increments until warmed through.

 If you like this recipe, you may be interested in these other delicious meatball recipes: